mountaineerbr/dotfiles/README.md

 # dotfiles

-Dotfiles and other c files.
+## Dotfiles and other c files

-Most shell functions and aliases are at .rc because that file is sourced from both .bashrc and .zshrc.
+__Most shell functions and aliases are at .rc__.
+That is sourced from both _.bashrc_ and _.zshrc_, which contains some configs for each shell, too.

-The .rc file changes constantly and is also a testcamp for new code.
+The _.rc file_ changes constantly and is also a testcamp for new code.
-When functions become too large and mature, they may be promoted to full-fledged scripts and moved to mountaineerbr/scripts.
+When functions become too large and mature, they may be promoted to full-fledged scripts and moved to __mountaineerbr/scripts.__

-.bashrc and .zshrc hold configurations/functions specific to their shell.

 ---